ciosper/Thesis-on-Prediction-Market/README.md

-# Quarto Book PDF template for university thesis
+# Quarto Book Thesis PDF

 This is a template for a university thesis created with [Quarto Book](https://quarto.org/docs/books/), designed for output in PDF format.